aya49/202105_sfu_cmpt_127/labs/01/README.md

 # Bonus material: C vs C++

 C is a subset of C++; all C functions/keywords/code will work with a C++ compiler.
 In this section, we go over some functions/keywords that are analagous to each other in C and C++.

+Let's look at how C and C++ read/write to standard output.

 |                  | C                                      | C++              |
 |------------------|----------------------------------------|------------------|